2017 Dialogue Series Program Information

 Four years ago, Victor Ayara, an award-winning Nigerian broadcaster, voice artist and entertainer, came to the United States.
 In 2016, Victor, a passionate mentor of young people, established The Meeting Point, a media- and community-engagement platform to foster inclusion and increase awareness and understanding of the minority communities in Iowa and beyond.
 Now, in addition to working at Sammons Financial Group and completing his master’s degree in communications, Victor is the Public Relations Officer for the Nigerian Association of Iowa, an advisor for Africans in Iowa for Empowerment, and the founder of Des Moines-based African band Ima Kulture.
 Victor will share his journey to creating The Meeting Point and expand on the promising journalism project.

-Helping Hands: Stories from the 2017 Passport to Prosperity Honorees
+Helping Hands: Stories from Passport to Prosperity Honorees

 Tuesday, September 12– Noon to 1:00 p.m.

 Each year the Iowa International Center hosts its annual Passport to Prosperity Awards Celebration and Gala, honoring immigrants and refugees who have made Iowa a better place to live through their contributions to the economic, social and cultural fabric of their communities.
-To celebrate these award recipients, the annual gala includes cultural entertainment and food samples representing their native countries.
-Learn more about Passport to Prosperity, meet the nominees before the event on September 23, and hear what makes each worthy of recognition.
+The annual gala includes cultural entertainment and food samples representing the native countries of the 2017 Honorees.
+Learn more about Passport to Prosperity, meet previous award recipients before the 2017 event on October 14, and hear what made each worthy of recognition.

 Worth a Thousand Words: Bringing People and Cultures Together Through Photography